zamazan4ik/awesome-pgo/article/article.md

 * OVH: no answer yet (waits for moderation)
 * Yandex and VK clouds: no answer.
 Waits for moderation or just silently rejected - I don't know

-From chatting with my friends and asking proper questions at the [Highload](https://highload.ru/) conference I can say that local public clouds like Yandex cloud or VK cloud also don't use PGO internally for their products.
+From chatting with my friends and asking proper questions at the [Highload](https://highload.ru/) conference I can say that local public clouds like Yandex Cloud or VK Cloud also don't use PGO internally for their products.
 I am pretty sure that the situation with other clouds is pretty much the same.

 In general, communication with corporations sucks a lot.
 Yeah, I know that it's obvious and bla-bla-bla.
 But I needed to highlight it once again.
 Even developers from these companies confirm that this communication way sucks (ofc no names here)!